biering/qlaster-launch/README.md

 # qlaster-launch
-qlaster - your overall social insight
+qlaster - your overall social insight made for the casual user